sukantahalder123/filterSpec.yml/filter.md

 - Response: `res.status(200).json (getProjectStatus)`

     1. when the user hits the `/ProjectStatus:` endpoint an event is started.
-    2. this event triggers the correponding lambda with the request.
+    2. this event triggers the correponding lambda with the request body.
-    3. lambda communicates with the postgresql database and performs the related crud operation;
+    3. Lambda contains the asynchronous function with logical code for connecting to the postgresql database.
+    4. we are using aws secrets manager to store our postgresql credentials.
+    5. Lambda recieve postgresql credentials from aws secrets manager and connection is made to the corresponding database.
+    6. lambda function takes the details `ProjectStatus` table in the database by executing the postgresql query.
+    7. Then the connection to the database is terminated and the instance of the lambda is no longer in existence.

 ### 5.2 4.2 Function to get an existing ProjectStatus